tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 While I was at it, I also created functions for conception, finalizing a design that I had struggled with during this entire build.
 Allowing them to create children on their own.
 In the beginning they did it out of the sheer use of testing out new programming.
 But as their children grew, they realized the numbers increased output for their activities.
 And thus began having more children in order to build and explore faster.

-One day when I came home, I look to my screen and find entire cities had been constructed.
+One day when I came home, I look to my screen and found entire cities had been constructed!
 Monuments that stuck out like weeds in the grass, reaching for a bit of sun.
 It was amazing to see what they had created in such a short time.

 I used the command line to transport me to Glen's location, and instantly I was in a penthouse room that would have made a diva shy.